merely-useful/py-rse/index.md

 # Program Configuration {#config}

-In previous chapters we have used command-line options to control our scripts.
+In previous chapters we used command-line options to control our scripts and programs.
-If our programs are more complex, we may want to use up to four layers of configuration:
+If they are more complex,\index{shell script!configuring}\index{Python!configuring program}
+we may want to use up to four layers of configuration:

 1. A system-wide configuration file for general settings.